 Actors at the Interface

-A critical missing piece in this puzzle of adaptive organisations and institutions lies in how institutions actually perform, not in an idealized version of institutions that is based solely on policies and strategies, organograms, and terms of reference; but in how actors within and between institutional structures and processes operate.
+A critical missing piece in this puzzle of adaptive organisations and institutions lies in how institutions actually perform; not in an idealized version of institutions that is based solely on policies and strategies, organograms, and terms of reference but in how actors within and between institutional structures and processes operate.
 This requires politically nuanced and actor-oriented perspectives.

 Urban infrastructure networks are ‘political infrastructures’ that create and maintain geographies of power, wealth, and inequality [52].
 At the same time, there are possibilities for systemic change through ‘creative disruptions’ or through the exercise of agency or power [53], leading to alternative urban futures that are transformative rather than resilient, and thus more socially and environmentally just.
-The outstanding questions are therefore how people navigate these political landscapes, but also how higher scales – both in terms of ecology and infrastructure networks – interact to shape these landscapes.
+The outstanding questions are therefore how people navigate these political landscapes, but also how higher scales, both in terms of ecology and infrastructure networks, interact to shape these landscapes.
 Such arguments draw attention to the interfaces between people and systems.
 However, much of the current work framed around disruptions in urban systems understandably focuses at the interface of the end-user.
 This is important but its weakness is in only considering one part of the system and wider social-political landscape.
 Whilst it addresses political, social, and institutional dimensions; it only sees the surface of the pipes and pumps through which the water flows, is distributed, and accessed.

 Actor-oriented approaches aim to unpack the functioning of institutions and organisations, and the ways in which key actors operate within such structures and processes [54,55].
 Such a focus shifts attention away from idealised notions of institutional design, to the lived reality of how institutions function.
 This approach of focusing on actors has a long-established tradition in sociology and anthropology [54], and is used to address some of the fundamental, conceptual challenges of the social sciences.
 On the one hand, it recognises that much of social life is shaped by social structures (as well as technology and institutions; structures can refer to class, ethnicity, language etc.), while on the other it also recognises that actors, either individually or collectively, are able to reshape social structures (sometimes in quite transformative ways).
 It is an approach that has been applied to the way in which actors within state bureaucracies navigate the interface between the demands and expectations of their government agencies and those of their public constituents [55].